ReconVillage/2017.reconvillage.org/docs/_posts/2017-07-07-comprehensive-look-at-twitter-as-a-research-tool.md

 # Speaker Profile

-Tracy Z. Maleeff [(@InfoSecSherpa)](https://twitter.com/abhijeth) left behind the glamorous world of law firm librarianship to seek out the white-hot spotlight of the information security industry.
-She started an independent research consulting business in 2016 called Sherpa Intelligence, providing competitive intelligence, news monitoring, and social media management services.
+Tracy Z. Maleeff [(@InfoSecSherpa)](https://twitter.com/InfoSecSherpa) left behind the glamorous world of law firm librarianship to seek out the white-hot spotlight of the information security industry.
+She is a newly-minted Cyber Analyst at GSK (GlaxoSmithKline.)
+Before that, Tracy started an independent research consulting business in 2016 called Sherpa Intelligence, and provided competitive intelligence, news monitoring, and social media management services.
 She earned a Master of Library and Information Science degree from the University of Pittsburgh.

 Tracy was recognized with the Wolters Kluwer Law & Business Innovations in Law Librarianship Award in 2016 and the Dow Jones Innovate Award in 2014.
 Tracy is your guide up a mountain of information!
-Her Digital Portfolio can be viewed online here: https://sherpaintel.wordpress.com/portfolio/
+Her Digital Portfolio can be viewed online here: [https://sherpaintel.wordpress](https://sherpaintel.wordpress).com/portfolio/